Aditya-1998k/Python/Metaprogramming/Context Managers.md

 1. `exc_type`: the class of the exception (e.g., ZeroDivisionError)
 2. `exc_val`: the actual exception object (e.g., ZeroDivisionError('division by zero'))
 3. `exc_tb`: traceback object (where the error happened)
+4. If no error occurred: exc_type, exc_val, exc_tb → all are None